Brownbear1984/script.custom.3dmodelgtv/README.md

  **How to use**
  1. Get a pairing key for your TV (you can use https://github.com/ubaransel/lgcommander for that).
- 2. Fill in the IP and pairing key in default.py at line 5 and 6
+ 2. Fill in the IP and pairing key in addon settings
- 3. Replace '3d' in default.py at line 37 with your own path/regex for your 3D content.
+ 3. Enter your path/regex for 3D content into addon settings.
- 4. Turn on automatic refresh rate switching in XBMC
  4. You might need to change the xbmc.sleep() amounts depending on your setup.